mvsarun6/tex_atlas/README.md

 The project is tested in both linux and windows.

-Known issue : Texture packing still needs to be improved, thus texture atlas can be reduced
+Known issue : Image rotation can be implemented to further reduce output texture atlas PNG size

 list of third-party dependencies